Tarun-Rafa/Newsletter-Signup/README.md

 # Newsletter-Signup

-To Create and use your own API key instead of the ones specified in the code.
+To create and use your own API key instead of the ones specified in the code.